Ozoniuss/Ozoniuss/README.md

 -->

 - 🏋️‍♂️ I'm done solving the [2022 Advent of Code](https://adventofcode.com/2022/) problems.
 Check out my solutions and notes [here!](https://github.com/Ozoniuss/Algorithms/tree/master/advent-of-code-2022)
 - I'm more of a mathematician 📐, but I do enjoy solving coding problems 💻.
-Check out [my algorithms repository](https://github.com/Ozoniuss/Algorithms) containing various problems I've solved so far.
+Check out [my algorithms repository](https://github.com/Ozoniuss/Algorithms) to view some of those!
 - I love music 💿📻🎼🎧 and play guitar 🎸